-In the US, osteonecrosis affects about 20,000 new patients annually.
+In the United States, osteonecrosis affects approximately 20,000 new patients annually.
 The hip (femoral head) is most commonly affected, followed by the knee and shoulder (humeral head).
 The wrist and ankle are less often involved.
 It is unusual for osteonecrosis to involve the shoulder or other less commonly affected sites without the hip also being involved.
-Osteonecrosis of the jaw Osteonecrosis of the Jaw (ONJ) Osteonecrosis of the jaw is an oral lesion involving bare mandibular or maxillary bone.
-It may cause pain or may be asymptomatic.
-Diagnosis is by the presence of exposed bone for at least 8... read more has been associated rarely with antiresorptive therapy for osteoporosis Preserving bone mass Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
+Medication-related osteonecrosis of the jaw (MRONJ) Medication-Related Osteonecrosis of the Jaw (MRONJ) Medication-related osteonecrosis of the jaw has no unanimously accepted definition or etiology but is generally held to be an oral lesion involving bare mandibular or maxillary bone present... read more has been associated rarely with antiresorptive therapy for osteoporosis Antiresorptive drugs Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
 Skeletal weakness leads to fractures... read more .
-Osteonecrosis of the jaw has characteristics that differ from osteonecrosis at other sites.
+MRONJ has characteristics that differ from osteonecrosis at other sites.

 Etiology of Osteonecrosis

 The most common cause of osteonecrosis is trauma, and the most common cause of nontraumatic osteonecrosis is corticosteroid use.